kamranmuazzam/uloom/documents/questionbank/surgery/I/solved.typ

 #q[Mention 2 most possible causes.]
 #a[
   + Chronic osteomyelitis
-  + Infected non‑union of tibial fracture
+  + Infected non-union of tibial fracture
 ]
 #q[What are the points to be mentioned during taking history?]
 #a[